LogtalkDotOrg/logtalk3/manuals/_sources/userman/predicates.rst.txt

 Synchronized directive
 ~~~~~~~~~~~~~~~~~~~~~~

-A predicate can be declared *synchronized* by using the
+A predicate can be declared :term:`synchronized <synchronized predicate>` by
-:ref:`directives_synchronized_1` directive.
+using the :ref:`directives_synchronized_1` directive.
 For example:

 ::